NetApp/FSx-ONTAP-samples-scripts/Management-Utilities/auto_set_fsxn_auto_grow/README.md

 if you are creating them that way, that you will set them with the auto size mode set the way you want.

-Note that since the Lambda function has to communicate with the FSx for ONTAP management endpoint, it has to run within a VPC that has that connectivity.
-Because of the way AWS allows a Lambda function to run within a VPC, it will not have access to the Internet even if normally from that subnet it is running in would.
-Therefore, you will have to set up VPC endpoints for the AWS services that the Lambda function will need to communicate with.
+Since the Lambda function has to communicate with the FSx for ONTAP management endpoint, it has to run within a VPC that has that connectivity.
+Because of the way AWS allows a Lambda function to run within a VPC, it will not have access to the Internet even if normally it would from that subnet.
+Therefore, you will have to set up VPC endpoints for the AWS services that the Lambda function uses.
 This includes:
 - FSx
 - AWS Secrets Manager
 - DynamoDB if you are using it to store the secrets table

-These endpoints are created for you if you use the CloudFormation template provided in this repository.
+If you use the CloudFormation template provided in this repository to deploy the sample you will be given the option to have it create these service endpoints for you.
 If you are setting up the Lambda function manually, you will have to create these endpoints yourself.

+Note that you can only have one service endpoint per service per VPC.
+So, don't attempt to add one if one already exists for the VPC you are going to run the Lambda function in.

 The way this script authenticates to the FSx for ONTAP management endpoint is by using the credentials stored in AWS Secrets Manager.
 Since it can manage multiple FSxN file